 Through a partnership with Queensland University of Technology, one of Australia's top research institutions, the school's doctoral students can earn a PhD.

 The School of Information is part of the San Jose State University Cybersecurity and Big Data Initiative.

-Twenty four full-time faculty and more than 80 part-time faculty teach at the School, enabling us to offer a broad curriculum.
+Twenty seven full-time faculty and more than 80 part-time faculty teach at the School, enabling us to offer a broad curriculum.
 Our fully online environment enables us to recruit highly qualified faculty, regardless of where they live.